-- Applicants are required under HUD program guidelines to provide proof of U.S. Citizenship or eligible noncitizen status on specific Public Housing Program units. - Note: Applicant households applying for specific units designated under the LIHTC program ONLY, with no other layered programs, are not required to meet the HUD guidelines for U.S. Citizenship or eligible noncitizen status.
-Documentation is not required for program participation. - Applicants are not required under HUD program guidelines to provide proof of U.S. Citizenship or eligible noncitizen status.
+- Applicants are required under HUD program guidelines to provide proof of U.S. Citizenship or eligible noncitizen status on specific units covered under the Public Housing Program and HOME Program. - Note: Applicant households applying for specific units covered under the LIHTC program ONLY, with no other layered programs, are not required to meet the HUD guidelines for U.S. Citizenship or eligible noncitizen status.
+Documentation is not required for program participation.

+Applicants are not required under HUD program guidelines to provide proof of U.S. Citizenship or eligible noncitizen status.

-For Public Housing Program Participants:
+For Public Housing Program or HOME Program Participants: